 Machu Picchu Mountain

 The highest and longest hike.
-Machu Picchu Montain or Montaña Machu is located in the southern area of Machu Picchu.
-You will need around 3 hours to complete this mountain, which offers incredible views from the top.
-The top of the hill is at the mountain at 3,082 meters (10,111 ft).
+Machu Picchu Mountain, or Montaña Machu, is located in the southern area of Machu Picchu.
+You will need around 3 hours to complete this hike, which offers incredible views from the top.
+The summit of the mountain is at 3,082 meters (10,111 ft).

 Sungate or Intipunku